Order-One Rolling Shutter Cameras: Rolling shutter camera model

-To specify a rolling shutter camera model, we need to parameterize the pencil $\mathcal{R}$ of the rolling lines in $\Pi$ and couple it with a parameterization of the motion of the perspective camera in $\PP^3$.
-We set the coordinate system in the plane $\PP^2$ so that the rolling lines are parallel to the $y$-axis.
+To specify an RS camera model, we need to parameterize the pencil $\mathcal{R}$ of rolling lines in $\Pi$ and couple it with a parameterization of the motion of the perspective camera in $\PP^3$.
+We set the coordinate system in the plane~$\PP^2$ so that the rolling lines are parallel to the $y$-axis.
 The rolling-lines pencil $\mathcal{R}$ is then parameterized by the bijective morphism